knpuniversity/php-beginner-series/knpu/arrays-loops.rst

 ------------------------------------

 In addition to looping over each item in an array, you can also just access one specific item.
-To see how, let's look at how an array looks under the surface by using a handy debugging function called :phpfunction:`var_dump`.
+First, let's see how an array looks under the surface by using a handy debugging function called :phpfunction:`var_dump`.
 ``var_dump``, like ``echo``, prints things to the screen.
 But ``var_dump`` is better for debugging because it prints things out in a really descriptive way.
-If you have a variable and want to know everything about it, ``var_dump`` is your friend:
+If you have a variable and want to know everything about it, ``var_dump`` is your new best friend:

 .. code-block:: html+php